hawkinsw/medava/README.md

     }
 ```

 Now, remind me where that other use of reflection was that we want to remove?
 Oh, right!
 The `Hospital`.
-We'll change the implementation of the `receive` method:
+We'll change the implementation of the `receive` method.
+Again, when you make the following changes, ***do not delete the version of the code that uses reflection -- just comment it out***.

 ```Java
     void receive(Transporter t) {